ruprict/ccleader/README.md

 ## Refactorings
 * Controllers: The `respond_to` blocks in the controllers would greatly benefit from something like Wisper.
 * Input validation: The scores are not really validated at this point.
+* Delete returns to page 1.
+That's probably not what is desired.

 ## Roadmap
 This leaderboard app is VERY simple.
 For next steps, I'd look at: